michaloblastni/eeg_test_for_ti/README.md

 More about the OpenBCI hardware is at ([TargetedIndividSci](https://www.reddit.com/r/TargetedIndividSci/comments/1mm3s4c/openbci_32bit_8_channels_at_a_low_cost/)].

+If this experiment is successful, targeted individuals will have a scientific test.

+Progress: 0 TIs have contributed.
+40 is needed.

 # EEG-Based Scientific Test for Whether a Subject is a Targeted Individual

 Download the sample dataset from ([Brain Bio MSU](http://brain.bio.msu.ru/eeg_schizophrenia.htm)).